 Welcome to Partnerships Along the Headwaters of the Americas for Young Scientists (Pathways) Program!

 As part of the National Science Foundation’s International Research Experience for Students, Washington State University and the University of New Mexico are hosting the Pathways program.
-We are now seeking MS and PhD students to conduct research as part of the Transect of the Americas in Central and South America (Argentina, Brazil, Chile, Costa Rica, or Ecuador).
-The full application deadline is July 10, 2020. – The pre-application phase has ended.
+We will be seeking MS and PhD students to conduct research as part of the Transect of the Americas in Central and South America (Argentina, Brazil, Chile, Costa Rica, or Ecuador).
+The full application deadline will be July, 2022. – The pre-application phase will be open starting January 1, 2022.

 When and Where